brunoterkaly/virtual-machine-scale-sets/README.md

 _Figure 8:  Indicating the operating system_

 **vmSSName** represents the name that we will get to the VM scale set.
-This is the higher level of abstraction above naming individual VM's.
+This is the higher level of abstraction above naming individual VMs.

 ![](./images/image0019.jpg)